ModOpAgency/backbone-marionette-es6-seed/README.md

 Check out the boilerplate's "develop" branch, and install the latest version of [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 Windows users will also need to install [Git](https://git-scm.com/download/win).

 ### Step 2:
 Run Vagrant up within terminal (Mac) or Gitbash(Windows - **Note this must be started using Administrator privileges**).
 To do this cd into your project directory and run the vagrant up command.
+This will source machine info using the Vagrantfile included in the directory.
 This will take a while for your first install as it will download Ubuntu, provision the server and install the project dependencies.

     cd /your-vagrant-project
     vagrant up